xenia-e/11-UFOs/README.md

 # Results

 We created dynamic filtering of provided data using JavaScript.
-In addition to data filter we added filters for the city, state, country, and shape.
+In addition to date filter we added filters for the city, state, country, and shape.

-To use this filter you simply type in filtering criteria in the corresponding field (e.g. city 'el Cajon) and get you table filtered without reloading the page by clicking "enter" on your keyboard or switching to another filter input field (you can use tab key for that)
+To use this filter you simply type in filtering criteria in the corresponding field (e.g. city 'el Cajon') and get you table filtered without reloading the page by clicking "enter" on your keyboard or switching to another filter input field (you can use tab key for that)

 ![user guid image 1](https://github.com/xenia-e/11-UFOs/blob/main/static/images/user_guide_1.png)